-The U.S. Supreme Court has asked the lower Ninth Circuit Court to rule on an ESA request for $1.4 million in legal costs it incurred arguing the Brown vs. EMA case, which established First Amendment protections for video games.
+The U.S. Supreme Court has elected not to rule on an Entertainment Software Association request that the state of California pay $1.4 million in legal costs it incurred arguing the Brown vs. EMA case, which established First Amendment protections for video games.

 that the lack of a ruling means the issue of legal costs will be sent back down to the Ninth Circuit Court for adjudication.

 The ESA originally filed a request for $1.1 million in reimbursement in July